asz-3/SCN/README.md

 The game content of the first six chapters of the game file was translated using AI tools, and a proofreading was conducted (including line count, character names, or incantations).

-It is hoped that someone will discover this project and carry it forward, continuing to complete the full text localization of the game (the heroine's route, i.e., the game content beyond the common route).
+I hope someone discovers this project and continues to pass it on, completing the full Chinese localization of the game.
+I will also continue to translate this text file and document for the long term (focusing on the heroine's route, i.e., the game content outside the common route).

 Thank you all.